alphansahin/LoRa-Quake/demonstration_RadioFest2023/readme.md

-# RadioFest 2023
-RadioFest was a local event at Istanbul Medipol University, where the students within the CoSiNC competed with their projects.
-In this event, I demonstrated the first glimpse of the proposed concepts.

 # Settings
 A software-defined radio is used for monitoring the signal in the air.
 All nodes are connected to a router over Wi-Fi to monitor their states.
 5 nodes (based on SX1280).